Primary Myelofibrosis (PMF)

 • Testing for JAK2, CALR, and MPL mutations

 The diagnosis of primary myelofibrosis is confirmed by detecting a mutation in JAK2, CALR, or MPL.
-In some cases, none of these mutations is expressed (triple-negative myelofibrosis).
+In some cases, none of these mutations are expressed (triple-negative myelofibrosis).
 A broader next-generation sequencing panel may detect gene mutations associated with increased risk of leukemic transformation and may therefore be useful for prognosis.

 Treatment of Primary Myelofibrosis